Review of The Sentient Machine by Amir Husain

 Humans and Artificial Intelligence both run on a Neural Network

-In 1960 Henry Kelley and Arthur Bryson developed a Learning Algorithm that would work in a Neural network.
+In 1960, Henry Kelley and Arthur Bryson developed a learning algorithm that worked in a neural network.
 In 1989, George Cybenko, who was a researcher at the Centre of Supercomputer Research and Development, proved that a neural network with enough neurons and data “could approximate a mathematical function with arbitrary percussion.”

 The Human brain is also a neuron network with approximately one hundred billion Neurons.
 On average, each of these neurons is connected to another 1,000 via a junction called Synapse.
 This network encodes most of the information held within a human brain.
-The human brain is highly parallelised, allowing it to process multiple pieces of data at the same time, though it does have a slower clock speed when compared to silicon-based processors
+The human brain is highly parallelised, allowing it to process multiple pieces of data simultaneously, though it has a slower clock speed when compared to silicon-based processors.

 The human brain is very good at Cognitive tasks, but it is less good at “purely mathematical tasks” and abstract thinking.

-If Artificial Intelligence is using a neural network like my own brain, and I am a sentient human being, then why can’t It become sentient like me?
+If Artificial Intelligence uses a neural network like my own brain, and I am a sentient human being, then why can’t It become sentient like me?
 How will we even know?

 Conclusion

-I would recommend this book to anyone who is interested in Artificial Intelligence and its likely future impact on society.
+I recommend this book to anyone interested in Artificial Intelligence and its likely future impact on society.

 Leave a Comment